AdobeDocs/experience-platform.en/help/edge/e2e.md

 ![Event configuration](./images/e2e/event-config.png)

 The rule configuration page reappears, showing that the event has been added.
-You can narrow down the "[!UICONTROL If]" by adding further [!UICONTROL Conditions] to the rule.
+You can narrow down the "[!UICONTROL If]" by adding further conditions to the rule.

 Otherwise, the next step is to add an action for the rule to perform when it fires.
-Select **[!UICONTROL Add]** under [!UICONTROL Actions] to continue.
+Select **[!UICONTROL Add]** under **[!UICONTROL Actions]** to continue.

 ![Add action](./images/e2e/add-action.png)